IdentityPython/new-session-management/docs/source/session.database.rst

     - user_id, client_id and grant_id

-Thus if the path is of length one the response will contain :ref:`User session info<info.user>` .
-If it has the length two the response will be :ref:`Client session information<info.client>` and if it is of length three the response will be :ref:`Grant information`.
+Thus if the path is of length one the response will contain :ref:`User session info<UserSessionInfo>` .
+If it has the length two the response will be :ref:`Client session information<ClientSessionInfo>` and if it is of length three the response will be :ref:`Grant`.

 ------